yoniPini/AnomalyDetector/README.md

 			ex1/ex1/			the source code for the project, also incude the icon

-			ex1/ex1/dll/		the dll which were made to this project and have to be also, but not only, known in compile time
+			ex1/ex1/dll/		the dll which were made to this project and have to be also, but not only, known in compile time. see also ex1/plugins/how_created_dll/ for implementation.

 			ex1/plugins/		including 2 dll for detection algorithim(and dll that they use), read more about it in "Detection plugin" section.

+			ex1/plugins/how_created_dll/	 how the plugins were made. see also ex1/ex1/dll/ were the interface is.

 			ex1/uml/			2 uml diagrams